 Parents are also required to pass a credit check when they are applying for the PLUS loan.
 If a parent's application for a PLUS loan is denied based on the borrower's credit history, the student may become eligible for an additional unsubsidized student loan.
 Freshmen and sophomore students can borrow up to $4000 in a Federal Direct loan, while juniors and seniors could borrow up to $5000.

-Federal Direct PLUS loans have a fixed interest rate of 6.31% effective July 1, 2016 – June 30, 2017.
-Interest is charged from the date of disbursement until the loan is paid in full.
+Federal Direct PLUS loans have a fixed interest rate of 7.0% effective for loans first disbursed on or after July 1, 2017 and before July 1, 2018.
+Interest is charged from the date of the first disbursement until the loan is paid in full.

 Direct PLUS Loan Application Process